sigfigdev/sass-variable-loader/README.md

 > Parses your Sass variables and returns an object containing each variable camelCased and the end value as it would be in CSS.
 >
 > That means full support for Sass' lighten, darken, mix etc.
+>
+> Import resolution is also supported

 **Input:**
 ``` scss